Anne L. Christensen, Professor of Accounting in the Jake Jabs College of Business & Entrepreneurship at Montana State University

 Fundamental Analysis Redux

 For the 2017-2018 academic year, Richard Sloan is Visiting Professor of Accounting at the University of Southern California and is on leave from the University of California Berkeley, where he holds the Emile R. Niemela Chair in Accounting and International Business.
 From 2006 to 2009, Sloan was a managing director in equity research at Barclays Global Investors.
 He has also served on the faculties of the University of Michigan’s Ross School of Business and the University of Pennsylvania’s Wharton School.
 While at the University of Michigan, Professor Sloan was the founding director of the John R. and Georgene M. Tozzi Electronic Business and Finance Center.

 Professor Sloan’s research focuses on the role of accounting information in investment decisions.
-His research has received numerous awards, including the American Accounting Association’s Seminal Contributions to Accounting Literature Award (2016), the American Accounting Association’s Distinguished Contributions to Accounting Literature Award (2010), and the American Accounting Association’s Notable Contributions to Accounting Literature Award (2001, 2009).
+His research has received numerous awards, including the American Accounting Association’s Seminal Contributions to the Accounting Literature Award (2016), the American Accounting Association’s Distinguished Contributions to the Accounting Literature Award (2010) and the American Accounting Association’s Notable Contributions to the Accounting Literature Award (2001, 2009).
 He is the coauthor (with Russell Lundholm) of Equity Valuation and Analysis, published by McGraw-Hill Irwin and now in its third edition.
 He is also an editor of the Review of Accounting Studies and an associate editor of the Journal of Financial Economics.
 Professor Sloan holds a PhD in Accounting from the University of Rochester and a BCom(Hons) from the University of Western Australia.

 Robert J. Swieringa, Professor Emeritus of Accounting, Anne and Elmer Lindseth Dean Emeritus, The Johnson School, Cornell University